idptools/metapredict/docs/usage/using-in-python.rst

 Predicting Disorder Domains using a Uniprot ID:
 -------------------------------------------------

-In addition to inputting a sequence, you can predict disorder domains by inputting a Uniprot ID by usign the ``predict_disorder_domains_uniprot`` function.
+In addition to inputting a sequence, you can predict disorder domains by inputting a Uniprot ID by using the ``predict_disorder_domains_uniprot`` function.
 This function has the exact same functionality as ``predict_disorder_domains`` except you can now input a Uniprot ID.

 **Example**